aki5/libstl/README.md

 There are three basic data types: a _vertex_, a _triangle_ and a _half-edge_.
 All of them are unsigned integers, and each represents a _unique identifier_ for an object of the said type.
 That is, we define abstract identifiers for the types that are separate from algorithm specific details of what it _means_ to be a _vertex_, a _triangle_ or a _half-edge_.

 By convention, _unique identifiers_ start from 0 and run sequentially. ~0 is used as an _invalid identifier_ where needed.
 Each type has its own identifier space starting from 0.
+Functions don't typically return arrays of these identifiers, but instead return a value telling how many triangles were used.

 Vertex positions are stored as an array of floats, and a coordinate of a vertex can be accessed by indexing the position array with the _vertex_ itself.
 As a technical detail, the identifier may sometimes need to be scaled when accessing an array, like in the example below, where the coordinate array has 3 floats per vertex (x, y and z).